davincikab/web_map_blog_1/Markers.md

     }).bindPopup("i am rio").addTo(map);
 ```

 `L.Icon()` class takes a JavaScript object as an argument.
-The object has configuration information on the iconUrl (image url), the incon size (width and height) in pixels, the iconAnchor point and popupAnchor.
-You can provide other more options such as the iconShadow if you have one.
+The object has configuration information on the iconUrl (image url), the icon size (width and height) in pixels, the iconAnchor point and popupAnchor.
+You can provide other more options such as the iconShadow, if you have one.
 More options are [here]("https://leafletjs.com/reference-1.7.1.html#icon").
-The result looks as follows;
+The result looks like:

 ![Custom Image Icon](output/markers/custom_image_marker.PNG)

 ### Div Icon Markers

 As the name suggests the icon is created from HTML div element styled with CSS.
-The `L.divIcon()` allows to create custom markers.
+The `L.divIcon()` allows us to use CSS styles for custom markers.
 Creating the marker is as simple as shown below.
 ```css
     /* ... */
     .custom-icon {